aks2507/Model-Evaluation-and-Diagnosis-Display/README.md

 6) Model files are unpickled and used.
 So only one extension, .sav, is supported

+## Homepage
+The Homepage consists of a table where all the evaluations are listed.
+The table is fully interactive.
+By clicking on the EvaluationID, the user can see the visualizations related to it.
+The Compare button can be used to compare two or more evaluations.
+Refer to the General information section above to see how these work.
+Clicking on the Evaluation ID triggers the model evaluation, if the metrics are not there already.
+Each row has the following information:
+* Evaluation ID
+* Evaluation name
+* Model Type
+* Model
+* Dataset
+* Date Created

+## Evaluation Post Form
+This page contains the form that helps the user to register an evaluation.
+The user enters the following information here:
+* Evaluation name
+* Model Type(selection)
+* Dataset(selection)
+* Model(selection)
+* Description(optional)

+On submitting, the evaluation gets stored in the table, without the metadata.

 ## Single Model Evaluation
 The evaluation metrics for a single model can be visualized by clicking on the button encircling the Evaluation ID of the evaluation in the table at Homepage.
 It essentially sends a get request for the evaluation, and based on the received payload, It will render the visualisations as follows: